Why Dye Happy?

 The yin yang symbol from ancient Chinese philosophy symbolizes how seemingly opposite or contrary forces are actually complementary, interconnected, and interdependent.

-It's so simple and unusual it makes people wonder.
+It's so simple and unusual that it makes people wonder.
 It's a beautiful conversation starter.
 Interesting people will be drawn to you when you wear Dye Happy.
 They want to be enlightened.

 Dye Happy was inspired by my first encounter with Life is Good.